 The 2025 rankings are out.

 We dive into the positional rankings.
-We now look at the power forwards and centers for the sophomore class.
+We first look at the point guards for the sophomore class.

 Dream City Christian

 Arguably the tightest handle in the class and maybe the fastest lead guard.
 He seems to fly in the open court and sees the court.
 He is undersized but with his handle, he gets passed most defenders.

 Another speed guard has a tight handle and is hard to press.
 He has a scoring mentality and can score from mid to the three point line.
 He missed some time with an injury but look for him to have a nice soph season.

 The biggest point guard in the class may not even be done growing.
 He can shoot it from the perimeter, get into the lane to score or facilitate and make plays.
 He is an advanced passer and he can thread the needle.

 Notre Dame Prep

 One of the top shooting point guards in the class has a pure stroke.
 He gets the ball off his hands quickly and squares up like you should.
 He also makes many pinpoint passes to teammates in stride.